tammymakesthings/tsrails/README.md

   an Apache/mod_passenger configuration for the test site.

-As mentioned above, this configuration file is automatically generated if it's not present when +tsrails+ runs.
+As mentioned above, this configuration file is automatically generated if it's not present when `tsrails` runs.
 However, the generated configuration file is almost certainly incorrect, so tsrails will abort after generating a new configuration file to allow you to edit it.